Demystifying the complexity of sending international wires through SWIFT

 Once you have all the necessary information, you can initiate the payment through your online banking portal or by visiting your local branch.

-Usually, banks will have credit or debit accounts with one another and use them to fund interbank transfers.
-However, if your bank doesn’t have a direct commercial relationship with the destination bank, the payment must be routed through an intermediary bank — or multiple intermediary banks.
+Usually, banks will have credit or debit accounts with one another and use them to facilitate interbank transfers.
+However, if your bank doesn’t have a direct commercial relationship with the destination bank, the payment must be routed through an intermediary bank — or even multiple intermediary banks.
 And each time that happens, you may be charged a fee.

 Here’s an example: Let’s say you want to send a SWIFT payment from Wells Fargo (U.S.) to Westpac (Australia).
 If Wells Fargo and Westpac do not have a direct relationship, the payment will be routed through an intermediary bank — in this case, the Hongkong and Shanghai Banking Corporation (HSBC) in Hong Kong.